sagemath/trac_to_gh/Issue 8402.md

 # Issue 8402: Sanity check for Parent and Elemet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8402

 Original creator: hivert